 Award winners are chosen from among the nominated candidates by a jury appointed by the AAAS and FNP including the following Jury members:

-- Prof. Karol Myśliwiec, PhD habil., Institute of Mediterranean and Oriental Cultures PAS
+- Prof. Karol Myśliwiec ?
+Institute of Mediterranean and Oriental Cultures Polish Academy of Sciences

-- Prof. Krzysztof Palczewski, PhD, Case Western University
+- Prof. Krzysztof Palczewski ?
+Case Western Reserve University

-- Prof. Mark Rasenick, PhD, University of Illinois at Chicago
+- Prof. Mark Rasenick ?
+University of Illinois at Chicago

-Nominations shall be submitted in English only in electronic version by the closing date to one of the following addresses:
+Nominations shall be submitted in English only in electronic version by the closing date to:

 The complete nomination should consist of:

-The document should include a concise description of a one specific achievement and commentary concerning the impact of this achievement on the resolution of a societal or scientific problem.
+- acknowledgement by a nominator of the joint scientific achievement made by the two candidates in the sense of the award (the document should include a concise description of a one specific achievement and commentary concerning the impact of this achievement on the resolution of a societal or scientific problem)

 NB: FNP or AAAS may contact the nominators to ask for additional information or documents.